stethoscope

 WHAT IS THE TYPICAL WATER TEMPERATURE FOR A DISHWASHER?

 Just as too low of a water temperature may not be enough to remove all the bacteria, using highly concentrated soap.
-Boiling hot water can cause damage to delicate dishware and containers.
+Boiling water can cause damage to delicate dishware and containers.

 DIFFERENCES IN TEMPERATURES BASED ON THE CYCLE